Dolores Umbridge: Return to the Ministry of Magic

-After Voldemort's defeat by Harry at the Battle of Hogwarts and the restoration of the Ministry of Magic by the new Minister, Kingsley Shacklebolt, Umbridge was sentenced to life imprisonment in Azkaban for her crimes against Muggle-borns.
+After Voldemort's defeat by Harry at the Battle of Hogwarts and the restoration of the Ministry of Magic by the new Minister, Kingsley Shacklebolt, Umbridge was sentenced to life imprisonment in Azkaban for her crimes against Muggle-borns (though not before a failed escape attempt).

 Characterisation

-Umbridge is depicted in the novels as being an evil, cruel, strict, despicable woman who represented the worst of political power, under a saccharine image filled with kittens, fluff, and girlishness.
-She is implied to be sadistic and overwhelmingly corrupt, to the point of finding joy in torturing students.
+Umbridge is depicted in the novels as being an evil, cruel, authoritarian, power-hungry, bigoted and despicable woman who represented the worst of political power, under a saccharine image filled with kittens, fluff, and girlishness.
+She is sadistic and overwhelmingly corrupt, to the point of finding joy in torturing students.
 Harry describes Umbridge to Sirius Black, saying that she's vile enough to be a Death Eater, despite not being one.

 Umbridge is also depicted to be a prejudiced person, despising half-breeds and Muggle-born witches and wizards to the point of firing Hagrid due to his half-giant birth status.
 She displayed her intolerance to the centaur Firenze, shouting racial insults towards the herd of centaurs that confronted her in the Forbidden Forest.
 Umbridge was a "pure-blood supremacist" and attempted to mask her half-blood status, often lambasting her Muggle mother and Squib younger brother.

-Dolores Umbridge was eventually imprisoned in Azkaban due to her crimes against Muggle-borns during her interrogations, as not everyone she interrogated and tortured survived.
+As to her full name, Rowling has written, "Umbridge's names were carefully chosen.
+'Dolores' means sorrow, something she undoubtedly inflicts on all around her.
+'Umbridge' is a play on 'umbrage' from the British expression 'to take umbrage', meaning offence.
+Dolores is offended by any challenge to her limited worldview; I felt her surname conveyed the pettiness and rigidity of her character.
+It is harder to explain 'Jane'; it simply felt rather smug and neat between her other two names."
+An article from Dictionary.com observes that the Latin (and Spanish) word dolor can mean both "sorrow" or "pain", while the aforementioned umbrage ("offense" or "annoyance") comes from the Latin umbra ("shade" or "shadow").

 Reception and impact

+Staunton received widespread acclaim for her performance.
 Dolores Umbridge has been called one of the most despised fictional characters of all time due to her authoritarian stance and dictatorial presence, as well as her racist attitudes and torturing of children.
 Charlotte Ahlin from Bustle stated while listing some of the most despised characters in literature: